mocaccinoOS/desktop/docs/ops_guide_to_galaxy.md

 That means, if a package version is at `1.0.0`, it's revbump version would be `1.0.0+1`, and a subsequent one would be for example `1.0.0+2`.

+## When I do need to bump a package?

+Only when there is a new version available!

 ## When I do need to revbump a package?

 A Package revbump is necessary when you apply changes to `build.yaml`, although, it's not always necessary, but just in few cases:

 - When you change `steps` in the `build.yaml`
 - When you change `prelude` in the `build.yaml`
+- When you change `requires` in the `build.yaml`

 ## What about packages depending on it?